xmartlabs/xmartlabs.github.io/_posts/2016-03-07-networking-with-rxswift.md

 > We're using the public GitHub's API as an example

-### 3. Parsing services response with Argo
+### 3. Parsing services response

 Alamofire's responses are parsed easily from JSON to dictionaries, but we want to go further and use swift objects in our code.
-In order to parse JSON to our data models we will implement a custom `response` method that will return a `Decodable` type.
+In order to parse JSON to our data models we will implement a custom `response` method that will return an `Argo.Decodable` instance.

 {% highlight swift %}

 import Alamofire
 import Argo

 extension Request {

     public func responseObject<T: Decodable where T == T.DecodedType>(completionHandler: Response<T, NSError> -> Void) -> Self {
         let responseSerializer = ResponseSerializer<T, NSError> { request, response, data, error in guard error == nil else { return .Failure(error!) }